Inference and Test-Time Compute

 Forms of Test-Time Compute

 Longer reasoning traces.
-The model spends more internal or visible tokens working through the task before answering.
+The model spends more hidden, visible, summarized, or redacted tokens working through the task before answering.

 Self-consistency and sampling.
-The system generates multiple candidate answers and selects among them by voting, scoring, or verification.
+The system generates multiple candidate answers and selects among them by voting, scoring, verifier checks, or other reranking methods.

 Search.
-The model explores possible solution paths, code patches, plans, proofs, or actions before committing.
+The model explores possible solution paths, code patches, plans, proofs, queries, or actions before committing.

 Verification.
 A model, tool, test suite, calculator, compiler, theorem prover, search engine, or second model checks candidate answers.